NHDPlus (National Hydrography Dataset Plus)

 - NHDPlusV2 BasinDelineator Readme (PDF)(2 pp, 40 K)

-System Requirements: Windows 7 Service Pack 1 64-bit; ArcGIS 10.2.2 or higher and Spatial Analyst Extension; Microsoft .NET Framework 4.6.1 or higher; Microsoft SQL Server 2012 Express LocalDB 64-bit
+System Requirements: Appropriate version of Windows and ArcGIS.
+ArcGIS Spatial Analyst Extension; Microsoft .NET Framework 4.6.1 or higher; Microsoft SQL Server 2012 Express LocalDB 64-bit

-Installation Order: Microsoft .NET, Microsoft SQL Server 2012 Express LocalDB, then NHDPlusV2 BasinDelineator Install (ZIP)(25.8 MB)
+Installation Order: Microsoft .NET, Microsoft SQL Server 2012 Express LocalDB, then NHDPlusV2 BasinDelineator Install.

 The BasinDelineator requires one NHDPlusV2.1 data extension and the most recent version of the NHDPlusV2.1 Global Data: